 Mistake #83: Apologizing

-Frankel states that a woman is far more likely to apologize than a man, which is again conditioned by socialization values girls receive – to be kind, to not enter into conflicts, to behave.
-At the same time, low-profile and unintentional errors erodes our self-confidence and the confidence others have in us.
-Therefore, one should rather: assess when apologizing is worth doing (rather for big-time mistakes), move to problem-solving mode, turn apologize into objective statement of what really happened.
+Frankel states that a woman is far more likely to apologize than a man, which is again conditioned by socialization values girls receive – to be kind, not to start conflicts and to behave.
+At the same time, low-profile and unintentional errors erode our self-confidence and the confidence others have in us.
+Therefore, one should rather: assess when apologizing is worth doing (rather for big-time mistakes), move into problem-solving mode, turn apologize into an objective statement of what really happened.
 She says: Always begin from the place of equality.
-The person with whom you are dealing might have a higher position than you, but that doesn’t make the person any better than you.
+The person with whom you are dealing with might have a higher position than you, but that doesn’t make that person any better than you.

 Mistake #44: Believing in the Myth of Work-Life Balance

 The topic of women balancing professional and private life seems to never get old.
-But, the narrative from ‘I am able enough to do it all’ seems to be somewhat switching to ‘I can have it all, but not at the same time’.
+But, the narrative from ‘I am capable enough to do it all’ seems to be somewhat switching to ‘I can have it all, but not at the same time’.
 The situation is difficult, but at least women can stop feeling guilty about it and acknowledge they are not superhuman.
-While this is a complex matter to be tackled in a single paragraph, Frankel advises focus on quality rather than quantity – staying overtime at work can actually make you look sometimes inefficient and overwhelmed rather than committed.
+While this is a complex matter to be tackled in a single paragraph, Frankel advises focusing on quality rather than quantity – staying overtime at work can actually make you look sometimes inefficient and overwhelmed rather than committed.
 Multitasking also makes us less effective, despite the popular idea of how women are good at it.
-Finally, climbing career ladder, especially in corporate world neutralizes idea on work-life balance and this is the case for man as well.
-So straight up priorities and choices in both areas of your life.
+Finally, climbing career ladder, especially in the corporate world neutralizes idea of work-life balance and this is the case of man as well.
+So set up your priorities and choices in both areas of your life.

 MISTAKE #6: OVERLOOKING MENTORS AND SPONSORS

 Along those lines, solidarity you can find in various female groups can be also empowering – groups based on affinities, geography, other common issues or completely heterogeneous.
-Start from Facebook and Linked IN – there are like-minded women out there willing to stand by you.
+Start from Facebook and Linked IN – there are like-minded women out there willing to stand by your side.